-In reconfigurable MIPS MT processors, the binding of TCs to VPEs is managed via the CurVPE field of TCBind.
-If TC assignment to VPEs is configurable, the CurVPE fields of all TCs in the processor are writable if the VPC bit of the MVPControl register is set.
+In reconfigurable MIPS MT processors, the binding of TCs to VPEs is managed via th CurVPE field o TCBind.
+If TC assignment to VPEs is configurable, th CurVPE fields of all TCs in the processor are writable if th VPC bit of the MVPControl register is set.
 At all other times, CurVPE is a read-only indication of which VPE contains the TC.
 Software can thus determine on which VPE it is running by executing an MFC0 instruction from TCBind and inspecting CurVPE.
-While implementations may allow for it under well-defined circumstances, behavior of a processor may be UNPREDICTABLE if software executing on a given TC changes its own VPE binding "on the fly".
+While implementations may allow for it under well-define circumstances, behavior of a processor may be UNPREDICTABLE if software executing on a given TC changes its own VPE binding "on the fly"